 A surprising number of copyright materials are covered.
 This includes text based content, musical, dramatic as well as typographical, literary and artistic work.
 The one key exception is that this law does not cover printed music that is subject to copyright.

-There in lies the problem, because in fact, there is no actual statutory definition.
+There in lies the problem, because in fact, there is no actual statutory definition of what is fair use.
 It is open to interpretation.
 Whilst common belief is that there are certain percentages in terms of copying, there are actually no defined rules.
 Although the reality is that there are in fact a variety of different sources that provide advice and guidance on fair use, which is dependent upon the purpose of the copied material.

 The Intellectual Property Office (IPO) provides a list of factors that determine whether fair use is fair; this includes the following elements: